mandrasch/sveltekit-headless-wp-rest-demo/README.md

 Live: https://sveltekit-headless-wp-rest-demo.vercel.app/

-Content is fetched from WP demo backend https://nature-blog.mandrasch.eu/.
+Content is fetched from WordPress demo backend https://nature-blog.mandrasch.eu/.
 Please use your own backend if you run big tests.
 The backend API URL can be configured in `.env`-file.

 ![Screenshot of website](screenshot1.png?raw=true)